Patman86/x265-Mod-by-Patman/doc/reST/cli.rst

 .. option:: --analysis-save <filename>

 	Encoder outputs analysis information of each frame.
 Analysis data from save mode is written to the file specified.
-Requires cutree, pmode to be off.
+Requires cutree, pmode(deprecated) to be off.
 Default disabled.

 	The amount of analysis data stored is determined by :option:`--analysis-save-reuse-level`.

 .. option:: --analysis-load <filename>

 	Encoder reuses analysis information from the file specified.
 By reading the analysis data written by an earlier encode of the same sequence, substantial redundant work may be avoided.
-Requires cutree, pmode to be off.
+Requires cutree, pmode(deprecated) to be off.
 Default disabled.

 	The amount of analysis data reused is determined by :option:`--analysis-load-reuse-level`.